UBC-FRESH/forest-carbon-offset-protocol-summaries/notes/kpi-framework.md

 - **Interoperability with Other Standards:** Where protocols link to complementary schemes (e.g., VCS + CCB, CAR + California Cap-and-Trade), flag connections briefly.

 ## Next Actions
-- Use this KPI map to populate the summary template for each protocol, ensuring consistent headings and comparable depth.
+- Use the four design elements to structure summaries, vulnerabilities, and comparison tables so participants can rapidly compare programmes across consistent themes.
-- When drafting the comparison table, order columns by this KPI sequence so participants can scan differences quickly.
+- When analysing protocols, explicitly note how legacy KPI details map into each design element to preserve traceability to the worksheet prompts.